Korg Prologue ► 200 custom sounds

 TASTY CHEESE

-Just like the Poly-61, the Prologue is peculiar.
+Just like the Poly-61 the Prologue is peculiar, but for different reasons.
 It looks “hi-fi” on the outside, but when you judge its sound against its looks, the sound may strike you as being cheesy.
 But it’s a very special kind of cheesy-ness – the good one.
 It leads to a paradox – it makes other synths sound cheesy in a strange, subversive way.
 Let me explain: Prologue’s VPM noisy waves, plus the unstable oscillators, plus the overdriven filter turn the synth into a master of a genre.
 Other subtractive-analogue synths often sound “so-so” doing this kind of stuff because they sound too synthetic.
 On the other hand, the “pro” synths like Yamaha EX-7 or Korg Kronos with their “professional” acoustic emulations could actually be the most cheesy form – because even though they try so hard, we still know they will never exactly sound like a physical, acoustic instrument.
 The Prologue, by contrast, sounds acoustic / “cheesy” in the way a vinyl record or an old mouldy flute sounds “cheesy” – it’s a slightly degraded, slightly warbly sound.
 It’s something natural, sensual, and I think this is the quality that I missed in my OB-6 the Sequential synth was too “perfect” sounding.

 USER INTERFACE